 We scrutinize the type’s history.

-Pete West artwork of a Corsair that flew with the US Marine Corps.
+Pete West artwork of an RAF P-47 that flew in Egypt.

 FlyPost and ‘Ops’ Board